Netflix-Skunkworks/sketchy/README.md

 ## Release History ##

+**Version 1.1.2** - *January 27, 2016*

+This minor release addresses a bug and a new configuration option:

+- A default timeout of 5 seconds was added to check_url task.
+This should prevent workers from hanging [#26](https://github.com/Netflix/sketchy/issues/26).
+- You can now specify a cookie store via an envionrment variable 'phantomjs_cookies' which will be used by PhantomJS.
+This env variable simply needs to be a string of key/value cookie pairs.

 **Version 1.1.1** - *June 16, 2015*

 This minor release addresses a few bugs and some new configuration features:

 - A new configuration option `PHANTOMJS_TIMEOUT` allows setting how long to wait for a capture to render before terminating the subprocess
 - Celery retry functionality was added when PhatomJS fails to render a screenshot before the PhantomJS timeout occurs
 - An incremental PhantomJS timeout was introduced to improve PhantomJS success at generating very large screenshots.
 Each time PhantomJS retries to render a screenshot 5 seconds will be added to the previous `PHANTOMJS_TIMEOUT` configuration option.
 - A number of typos have been fixed and comments have been added.

 **Version 1.1** - *December 4, 2014*

 A number of improvements and bug fixes have been made:

 - A new model and API endpoint called "Static" was created.
 This allows users to send Sketchy a static HTML file for text scraping and screenshoting.
 See the [Wiki](https://github.com/Netflix/Sketchy/wiki) for usage information.
 - New PhantomJS script called 'static.js' for creating screenshots of static html files.
 - Creation of a new endpont: api/v1.0/capture/last which shows the last capture that was taken.
 - Creation of a new endpont: api/v1.0/static/last which shows the last static capture that was taken.
 - API list view is now reverse sorted so most recent capture is listed on the top of the page.
 - For callback requests, capture status is now updated
 - Task retry has been optimitzed to only retry on ConnectionErrors.
 This should speedup errors that would never succeed during a retry.